rust-lang/blog.rust-lang.org/_posts/2015-04-10-Fearless-Concurrency.md

 All of these benefits come out of Rust's ownership model, and in fact locks, channels, lock-fee data structures and so on are defined in libraries, not the core language.
-That means that Rust's approach to concurrency is *open ended*: new libraries can embrace new paradigms and catch new bugs, just by adding  APIs that take advantage of Rust's general ownership features.
+That means that Rust's approach to concurrency is *open ended*: new libraries can embrace new paradigms and catch new bugs, just by adding APIs that use Rust's ownership features.

 The goal of this post is to give you some idea of how that's done.